bharathpasupuleti116/Rock-vs-Mine-Prediction/README.md

 - I also learned about how different python libraries like scikit learn, numpy and pandas can be used to build and train the model.
 - Model evaluation using input data was also done in this project.

+## Results

+The notebook concludes with a summary of model performance.
+The best model achieved an accuracy of approximately at training data 83% and testing data 76%.
+You can view performance charts and metrics within the notebook.

 ## Acknowledgements